Yandex Salario Ingeniero de Software Backend en Kazakhstan | KZT 17.6M-KZT 44.14M+ | Levels.fyi

-La compensación de Ingeniero de Software Backend in Kazakhstan en Yandex va desde KZT 17.6M por year hasta KZT 44.14M.
-El paquete de compensación year mediano in Kazakhstan totaliza KZT 25.43M.
+La compensación de Ingeniero de Software Backend in Kazakhstan en Yandex varía de KZT 17.6M por year a KZT 44.14M.
+El paquete de compensación mediano year in Kazakhstan totaliza KZT 25.43M.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel